-Evergreens played an important role in the original plan for Central Park.
-Designers Frederick Law Olmsted and Calvert Vaux planned a "Winter Drive" of pines, spruces and firs that stretched along the Park's western carriage road from 72nd to 102nd Street.
-By the end of the 19th century, when the original trees needed replacement, they were replaced with deciduous trees.
+As part of their original vision for Central Park, designers Frederick Law Olmsted and Calvert Vaux planned a "Winter Drive" of pines, spruces, and firs that stretched along the Park's western carriage road from 72nd to 102nd Street.
+They envisioned Park visitors enjoying the sight of snow-covered evergreens from the comfort of horse-drawn sleighs.
+But the importance of evergreens, once plentiful through the Park, dimmed over time.
+By the end of the 19th century, when the original evergreen trees needed replacement, they were replaced with deciduous trees.